FormidableLabs/react-native-svg-mock/README.md

 # react-native-svg-mock

-A mock implementation of react-native-svg for use in tests.
-Inspired by [react-native-mock](https://github.com/lelandrichardson/react-native-mock)
+A mock implementation of [react-native-svg](https://github.com/magicismight/react-native-svg) for use in tests.
+Inspired by [react-native-mock](https://github.com/lelandrichardson/react-native-mock).

 ## Install